JaakkoLipp/SYS-Projects/README.md

 ## Overview

 `my-zip` is a file compression tool that utilizes Run-Length Encoding (RLE) for compressing text files.
-It reads one or more text files as input and outputs a compressed version to the standard output (stdout), which is typically redirected to a file.
+It reads one or more text files as input and outputs a compressed version to the standard output (stdout), which should be redirected to a file.

 ## Functionality